Skamania County profile

 Summary

-Significant projects include the Goldendale Energy Storage Project, Port of Skamania’s Cascades Business Park development, and Skamania PUD’s water system upgrades.
+Major infrastructure and development projects continue to shape the county’s economic landscape.
+These include the Goldendale Energy Storage Project, the Port of Skamania’s Cascades Business Park and Skamania PUD’s water system upgrades — all aimed at enhancing regional connectivity, utility resilience and long-term job creation.

 Skamania County geographic overview